 Adult children are most often appointed as medical power of attorney to manage the care of an elderly parent.
 What adult children fail to understand is that the responsibility of managing care involves negotiation—a give and take relationship—with an elderly parent.

 Adult children may have a different desire or opinion of the situation.
 Being appointed medical power of attorney does not give adult children the legal right to take over making medical and lifestyle decisions for an elderly parent.
-Being appointed as medical power of attorney is kind of like serving in the role of an assistant or a counselor.
+Being appointed as medical power of attorney is similar to serving in the role of an assistant or advisor.

-The medical power of attorney’s role is to know the health conditions and the desires of the elderly parent and to be able to communicate this information to others if the elderly parent is unable to communicate on his or her own.
-This knowledge requires time devoted to understanding health conditions, medications prescribed and wishes for extensive care.
+The medical power of attorney’s role is to know the health conditions and the desires of the elderly parent and to be able to communicate this information to others if or when an elderly parent is unable to communicate on his or her own.
+This knowledge requires time devoted to understanding health conditions, medications, desires for extensive care.

-This process of learning about health conditions, medical background, and care wishes of an elderly parent can be called creating a power of attorney care plan.
-A care plan is a written or typed document with historical information and information about personal preferences.
+This process of learning about health conditions, medical and healthcare needs, and the care wishes of an elderly parent can be completed by when creating a power of attorney care plan.
+A care plan is a written or typed document with historical and current information and personal preferences.

 Medical Decision Making

-An elderly parent will, at some point, needs support evaluating information and making medical decisions.
-It is the role of the medical power of attorney provide support in these situations.
+An elderly parent will, at some point, need support evaluating information and making medical decisions.
+It is the role of the medical power of attorney to provide support in these situations.

-- obtaining medical or treatment recommendations from a healthcare provider and evaluating the information to decide about the next steps
+- Obtaining medical or treatment recommendations from a healthcare provider and evaluating the information to decide about the next steps

-- developing a list of questions for the provider
+- Developing a list of questions for healthcare providers

-- making a pro and a con list so that the potential advantages and risks are identified
+- Making a pro and a con list so that the potential advantages and risks are identified

-- Reviewing treatment costs and other expenses that might be incurred as a result of treatment
+- Reviewing treatment costs and other expenses that might be incurred

-- discussing the information with an elderly parent to arrive at a decision
+- Discussing all information with an elderly parent to arrive at the best possible decision

 Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs)

-Other tasks like grocery shopping, meal preparation, arranging and attending medical appointments, picking up prescriptions are less “hands-on” and more social or activity focused projects.
-Still, someone, if not the power of attorney or the healthy spouse, is needed to assist with these types of activities.
+Other tasks like grocery shopping, meal preparation, arranging and attending medical appointments, picking up prescriptions are less “hands-on” and more social or activity-focused projects.
+Still, someone, if not the power of attorney or the healthy spouse, is needed to coordinate, assist, and oversee these activities.

 The Costs of Caring for Elderly Parents

-The costs of caring for elderly parents include personal costs related to the time of the caregiver or power of attorney and hard costs for which checks are written.
-As daily needs advance, consideration must be given to who will assist.
-If not the healthy spouse, the medical power of attorney, or another family member, the cost of paid assistance in the home or community care should be considered.
+The costs of caring for elderly parents include personal costs related to the time of the caregiver or medical power of attorney and hard costs for expenses for which checks are written.
+As daily needs advance, consideration must be given to who will provide care.
+If the caregiver is not a healthy spouse, the medical power of attorney, or another family member, the cost of paid assistance in the home or community care should be considered.

 The Caring Generation® podcast, called The Costs of Caring for Elderly Parents, offers a guide for the costs of a variety of types of care including community care.
 Discussed during the program is the benefit of Aid and Attendance for wartime veterans including how to know if a loved one qualifies.

-Adult children who are medical power of attorney must discuss the costs of care with elderly parents and with the financial power of attorney if this is a different individual.
+Adult children who act as medical power of attorney must discuss the costs of care with elderly parents and with the financial power of attorney to avoid surprises.
 Part of creating a care plan is creating a financial plan that supports the costs of care described in the power of attorney care plan.
 Planning for Medicaid may be part of this plan.

 Most elderly parents want to stay at home.
 The support of a healthy spouse and adult children are the main components that make the desire to stay at home a reality.
 In situations where family support is not sufficient due to care needs and the time involved, outside care agencies may be hired.

-Agents under medical power of attorney or financial power of attorney may be shocked at the hourly rates charged that could average between $20 and over $30 an hour depending on where an elderly parent lives.
+Agents under medical power of attorney or financial power of attorney may be shocked at the hourly rates for in-home care averaging between $20 to more than $30 an hour depending on where an elderly parent lives.
 Calculating the costs of caring for elderly parents into a care plan is important for long-term care planning.

-Retirement savings and income will go so far.
-The power of attorney must ask the practical question of what happens when elderly parents spend all of their savings and need care that exceeds the cost of monthly income.
+Retirement savings and income may only last for a few years.
+The medical power of attorney must ask the practical question of what happens when elderly parents spend all of their savings and need care that exceeds the cost of monthly income.

-At this point, options, if a parent was a wartime veteran who will qualify, is the Aid and Attendance program or the Medicaid program.
+At this point, options, if a parent was a wartime veteran may be the Aid and Attendance program or the Medicaid.
 Both of these programs have financial and physical qualifications and can have long lead times for approval.
 If you are the medical power of attorney concerned about money to pay for care investigate and learn about these options as early as possible.

-Waiting to make a care plan and a financial plan can be hazardous to the health of an elderly parent and to the caregiver who becomes filled with worry.
-Another responsibility of a medical power of attorney is to ensure an elderly parent has care when needed.
-This includes when an elderly parent is in relatively good health and at the time of a change in circumstances when a health emergency occurs.
+Waiting to make a care plan and a financial plan can be hazardous to the health of an elderly parent and to the caregiver who becomes filled with worry and stress.
+A medical power of attorney is changed with monitoring health and ensuring a parent has care when needed.

-The idea of no surprises is best in care situations.
-Having a Plan A and a Plan B helps avoid responding in crisis mode to an emergency situation.
-Making decisions in haste often results in making mistakes that are regretted later.
+The idea of no surprises is best in pre-planning care.
+Having a plan A and a plan B helps avoid responding in crisis mode to an emergency situation.
+Making decisions in haste can result in making decisions that may be regretted later.

-The idea of having early and frequent conversations about health status, all aspects of medical and daily care needs, and costs provides the best opportunity to avoid the unexpected.
-The stress of aging, experiencing health issues, and feelings of losing control are significant for an elderly adult.
+The idea of having early and frequent conversations about health status, all aspects of medical and daily care needs, and costs provides the best opportunity to avoid unexpected situations.
+The stress of aging, experiencing health issues, and feelings of losing control can be significant for an elderly adult.

 Adult children who become the medical power of attorney or who are caregivers for elderly parents experience similar stresses.
 Working caregivers struggle to find a work-life balance with the role of being a medical power of attorney or a caregiver added in.
 Adult children with young children may be stretched to work, care for their families and care for aging parents.

 In caregiving situations, there is an abundance of stress and worry that goes around.
 By becoming more educated and learning what family caregivers don’t know about being a medical power of attorney, family caregiving relationships can be more positive.
-Elderly parents will feel more confident that their wishes and desires will be met and that there are a financial plan and a back-up plan for care.
+Elderly parents will feel more confident that their wishes and desires will be met and that there is a financial plan and a backup plan for care.